Ashwath0102/Comparative-Study-of-Machine-Learning-and-Deep-Learning-Models-for-PC-Overheating-Detection/README.md

 This comparative analysis serves as a valuable resource for selecting an appropriate model for CPU overheating detection, ensuring system health and user satisfaction.

+*Side note: Keep in mind that this example is a simplified illustration and real-world scenarios can be more intricate due to the interplay of various factors.*

 ### Phyical Limitations

 **Overheating** can occur due to factors such as inadequate cooling, insufficient thermal paste application, high CPU load, poor ventilation, blocked air vents, and more.
 Fans play a crucial role in cooling the components and preventing overheating by dissipating heat away from the CPU.